chaminda204/cpm-go/readme.txt

 2) Install VirtualBox and Vagrant (using the installers in the Windows and MacOS directories on the USB key).

+3) Make sure you are connected to the Internet at this point or the VM you are about to start will have problems.

 3) Open up a command prompt and run: cd c:\openmrs vagrant up

 4) The OpenMRS web app is now viewable at http://192.168.33.10:8080/openmrs/.
     You can login with username: admin, password: Admin123).

 ==================================
 Developers only: in order to code: